How to plan the Right Sequences for Agile Operations

 Automated sequencing in action

 A supplier of forklift trucks, warehouse equipment and automation technology was looking for a way to optimize sequence planning and production control across its six European plants, taking into account production orders with varied characteristics, four-week lead times and restrictions regarding capacities, deadlines, and workload.
 They implemented a sequencing solution that accesses the operations lists for each production order as well as all operations carried out to manufacture a product.
 For each operation, the system displays which production order is planned at each work center and the standard values used to determine the dates or the workload.
-Production planners can visualize a real-time view of the best possible order sequence, taking into consideration all assembly and procurement restrictions.
+Production planners can visualize a real-time view of the best possible sequence, taking into consideration all assembly and procurement restrictions.
 As a result, the supplier is able to manage complex processes in a standardized way, reliably meeting production targets.

 Benefits now, benefits later